Serving Injury Victims Across Georgia And Alabama After A Car Accident

 - Report the accident to your insurance company and contact an attorney

-Even if you didn't take all these steps at the scene of the accident, you can still compile evidence after the crash.
-Once you contact our firm, our attorney can also help you investigate the accident and gather all the necessary proof.
+Even if you didn’t take all these steps at the scene of the accident, you can still compile evidence after the crash.
+Once you contact me, I can also help you investigate the accident and gather all the necessary proof.

-Car accidents often result in serious damage and injuries.
-If you have sustained any of the following damages or injuries in your accident, reach out to us right away to begin fighting for compensation.
+Car accidents often result in serious damage and injuries, whether caused by distracted drivers, impaired drivers or other common causes.
+If you have sustained any of the following damages or injuries in your accident, reach out to me right away to begin fighting for compensation.
 Common car accident-related injuries and damages include:

 - Back and neck sprains

 - Bone fractures

 - Permanent scarring

 Reach Out to Me at The Mark Casto Law Firm, PC Now

 I know that not all cases are the same.
 When you contact me, you can be sure that I will provide you with the personal attention and dedicated legal service that you deserve.
 I will also work closely with you throughout every step of your suit and give only honest, straightforward legal advice while I pursue the justice and compensation you are entitled to.